Naawshin/Insights-on-Bachelor-Friendly-Rental-Flats-in-Dhaka-City/README.md

 The dashboard also includes an interactive tool that allows the user to find areas based on their budget and preferred accommodation type.

 ## Tools
--Selenium Web scraper
+- Selenium Web scraper
--Python
+- Python
--QGIS
+- QGIS
--Tableau Public
+- Tableau Public

 ## Key Insights:
 Amid a total of 1765 listings scraped over the months June to November 2025